 How do I interpret the MHSAS score?

-The MHSAS score is a measure of help seeking attitudes (Hammer, Parent, & Spiker, 2018), as it is known in the literature on professional mental health treatment seeking behavior.
+The MHSAS score is a measure of help seeking attitude (Hammer, Parent, & Spiker, 2018), as it is known in the literature on professional mental health treatment seeking behavior.
 More precisely, the MHSAS score is a numerical quantification of the degree to which a person reports having a negative versus positive attitude toward their seeking help from a mental health professional.

 Can I put respondents into categories based on their MHSAS score?